-There are various ways that the FAT 1 can be connected into your audio system.
+There are various ways that the FAT 2 can be connected into your audio system.
 The three most common are:

-- a) As an instrument front end
+- a) As a vocal or instrument front end

 - b) Connected to a channel insert point

-- c) Connected to a group or master insert point
+- c) Connected to a group insert point

-To use the FAT 1 as an instrument front end, connect the output(s) of the FAT 1 directly to the line (not mic) input of your console, recorder or sound card.
-The FAT 1 has balanced line outputs for professional sound quality, but can easily connect to an unbalanced line input (see Installation section 3.2).
-Once the outputs are connected, simply feed your instrument into the front panel jack input(s) on the FAT 1.
+To use the FAT 2 as a vocal or instrument front end, connect the output of the FAT 2 directly to the line (not mic) input of your console, recorder or sound card.
+The FAT 2 has a balanced line output for professional sound quality, but can easily connect to an unbalanced line input (see Installation section 3.5).
+Once the output is connected, simply feed your microphone into the rear panel XLR socket (engaging the phantom power if relevant), or connect your instrument into the front panel jack input on the FAT 2.
 Recording direct to the multitrack recorder (thus bypassing the console) is a common technique these days as it keeps the signal path short, and of the highest quality.
 No unnecessary console stages are passed through, thus maintaining quality.

 Many mixers have sockets called 'insert points', which allow processors such as dynamics devices and EQs to be patched in-line into the mixer signal path at various points.
 The most common points that insert points are provided are in the channel, group and stereo master sections.
-Patching the FAT 1 into the channel insert point means that any signal passing through that channel will pass directly though the FAT 1.
-Compressing a vocal, for instance, can be achieved by connecting the microphone directly to the console mic input, then connecting the FAT 1 into the console insert point.
-The mixer will amplify the mic signal before being passed into the FAT 1's inputs via the mixer insert 'send' connection.
-The outputs of the FAT 1 connect back to the insert 'return' connection, thus returning the signal to the mixer and ensuring continuous signal flow.
+Patching the FAT 2 into the channel insert point means that any signal passing through that channel will pass directly though the FAT 2.
+Compressing a pre-recorded vocal track during mixdown, for instance, can be achieved by connecting the FAT 2 into the console insert point.
+The off-tape vocal signal will be fed by the mixer into the FAT 2's line input via the mixer insert 'send' connection.
+The line output of the FAT 2 connects back to the insert 'return' connection, thus returning the signal to the mixer and ensuring continuous signal flow.

 Group insert points are used to compress sub-grouped signals such as drums or backing vocals.
-It's common to mix an entire drum kit to a stereo group, then use a pair of group faders to control the overall level, rather than having to adjust each individual drum level.
-If you then wish to compress the overall stereo kit signal, you can connect the FAT 1 to the relevant group insert points, using the same 'send and return' technique as the channel insert.
+You may want to submix a group of backing vocals to a single mono group, allowing one group fader to control the overall level - rather than having to adjust each individual vocal on its corresponding channel.
+If you then wish to compress this grouped backing vocal, you can connect the FAT 2 to the relevant group insert point, using the same 'send and return' technique as the channel insert.